TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

    :php:`$this->settings`, the name of the setting must begin with **settings** directly followed by a dot (`.`).

+.. index:: pair: Flexforms; PHP
 .. _read-flexforms-php:

-How to Read and Write Flexforms From PHP
+How to read and write flexforms from PHP
 ----------------------------------------

 Some situation make it necessary to access Flexforms via PHP.
 The following APIs